Custom Colors

 The hue of a color is a number between 0 and 360, representing an angle on the chromatic circle.
 Note that by convention, this angle is always measured in degrees.
 Example: Hue gradient

-The saturation of a color is a number between 0 and 1, describing how grey or “washed out” the color is.
+The saturation of a color is a number between 0 and 1, describing how gray or “washed out” the color is.
 Example: Saturation gradient

-Finally, the value of a color works together with hue and saturation to influence how bright the color appears: from 0 for black up to 1 for full brightness.
+Finally, the value of a color works together with hue and saturation to influence how bright the color appears, ranging from 0 for black up to 1 for full brightness.
 Example: Value gradient

 The expression c=rgb(86, 101, 179) defines a new color that is a mixture of 86 units red, 101 units green, and 179 units blue.